YangLiu9208/home/index.md

 2018-10:&nbsp; I obtain the National Scholarship for PhD Students (RMB 30,000).
 2018-09:&nbsp; I am invited to give a talk at a Postgraduate Symposium.
 2018-08:&nbsp; Codes for IEEE TCSVT is [available](https://yangliu9208.github.io/JSRDA/).
-2018-08:&nbsp; One paper is accepted by IEEE Transactions on Circuits and Systems for Video Technology.
+2018-08:&nbsp; One paper is accepted by IEEE TCSVT.
 2018-08:&nbsp; One paper is accepted by Journal of Xi'an Jiaotong University.
 2018-04:&nbsp; Codes for IEEE SPL is [available](https://yangliu9208.github.io/TSTDDs/).
 2018-04:&nbsp; One paper is accepted by IEEE Signal Processing Letters.